Computer Engineering

 ECE 443 Intr to Electric Power Systems 3 Credit Hours

-This course will introduce students to basic methods of electric power systems.
-Topics include AC circuits, phasors, complex power and complex impedance, transformers, per unit system, transmissions lines, power flow, economic dispatch, real and reactive power control, symmetric and unsymmetric faults, transient stability, relaying and protection.
+This course will provide students with an in-depth understanding of AC circuits, covering topics such as phasors, complex power, and complex impedance.
+It also includes discussions on transformers, the per-unit system, transmission lines, AC/DC power flow, symmetric and asymmetric faults, transient stability, relaying and protection, as well as the use of electrical power system simulation software.
 Three lecture hours per week.

 ECE 4431 Vehicular Pwr Sys & Loads 4 Credit Hours